pysat/pysatMissions/CONTRIBUTING.md

 1. Include an example for use
 2. Add a note to ``CHANGELOG.md`` about the changes
-3. Ensure that all checks passed (current checks include Scrutinizer, Travis-CI, and Coveralls) [1]_
+3. Ensure that all checks passed (current checks include Travis-CI and Coveralls) [1]_

 ..
 [1] If you don't have all the necessary Python versions available locally or